japila-books/spark-sql-internals/docs/spark-sql-basic-aggregation.md

 groupBy(col1: String, cols: String*): RelationalGroupedDataset
 ----

-`groupBy` operator groups the rows in a `Dataset` by columns (as link:spark-sql-Column.adoc[Column expressions] or names).
+`groupBy` operator groups the rows in a `Dataset` by columns (as spark-sql-Column.md[Column expressions] or names).

-`groupBy` gives a link:spark-sql-RelationalGroupedDataset.adoc[RelationalGroupedDataset] to execute aggregate functions or operators.
+`groupBy` gives a spark-sql-RelationalGroupedDataset.md[RelationalGroupedDataset] to execute aggregate functions or operators.

 [source, scala]
 ----